jamesp-epcc/run2.1i-scripts/README.md

  5. Run the script!

+If you ever need to cancel all of the current jobs and resubmit them (for example because a setting needs to be changed), you can cancel them using the cancel_jobs.py script.
+Then rename joblist.txt to resubmissions.txt and replace joblist.txt with an empty file before running jobmanager.py.
+It will resubmit all the jobs in resubmissions.txt.
+Make sure you remove this file before running jobmanager.py again or the jobs will be resubmitted a second time!

 submit_visit.py can be used to submit a single visit, or a subset of a visit, to the grid for processing.
 Its first argument is the 8 digit visit number to submit.
 If any further arguments are present, they represent indices in the range 0-47, for jobs within the visit that should be submitted.
 If no further arguments are given, all 48 jobs are submitted.
 The job IDs are recorded in a file named 'visit_jobs_<visit>.txt'.
 This script does not integrate with the infrastructure used by jobmanager.py; instead, jobs submitted this way must be checked on manually.